Matteo Ferrari: Italy Olympic Team

 Ferrari played at two Olympic Games with the Italy U23 side, in 2000 and in 2004.

-In 2000, he only played in Italy's quarter-final defeat to Spain.
+In 2000, he only played in Italy's 1–0 quarter-final defeat to Spain.
 In 2004, he was one of the three over-age players permitted for Italy.
-He played in all of their matches as they lost in the semi-finals to eventual champions Argentina, then won the Bronze Medal match against Iraq.
+He played in all of their matches as they lost 3–0 in the semi-finals to eventual champions Argentina, then won the Bronze Medal match 1–0 against Iraq.

 Senior team

-Ferrari's first senior call-up was against Serbia and Montenegro (as FR Yugoslavia), but he did not play.
-In the same year, he made his full debut in a 1–1 friendly home draw against Turkey on 20 November 2002.
-He played his first competitive international for Italy in a Euro 2004 qualifying match against Azerbaijan, replacing Alessandro Nesta for the last 14 minutes.
-His last cap for Italy was a friendly against Tunisia, on 30 May 2004.
-He was called up for Euro 2004 by manager Giovanni Trapattoni, but did not play in the tournament; Italy suffered a group-stage elimination, following a three-way five-point tie with Denmark and Sweden.
-Ferrari later received a single call-up from new coach Marcello Lippi in September, but did not play.
+Ferrari's first senior call-up was in October 2002 under manager Giovanni Trapattoni, for a Euro 2004 qualifier against Serbia and Montenegro (as FR Yugoslavia), but he did not play in the 1–1 home draw.
+In the same year, he made his full debut in a 1–1 friendly home draw against Turkey in Pescara, on 20 November 2002.
+He played his first competitive international for Italy in a Euro 2004 qualifying match against Azerbaijan in Reggio Calabria, replacing Alessandro Nesta for the last 14 minutes in the 4–0 victory.
+His last cap for Italy came in a 4–0 friendly win against Tunisia in Tunis, on 30 May 2004, with Ferrari coming on for Fabio Cannavaro as a second-half substitute.
+He was called up for Euro 2004 by manager Trapattoni, but did not play in the tournament; Italy suffered a group-stage elimination, following a three-way five-point tie with Denmark and Sweden.
+Ferrari later received a single call-up from new coach Marcello Lippi in September for Italy's 2006 World Cup qualifying matches against Norway and Moldova, but did not play.
+In total, he collected 11 caps between 2002 and 2004.